 A Short Biography

-I am a research assistant professor at the Department of Computer Science, Stony Brook University.
-During the academic year 2017-2018, I was also affiliated with the Department of Emergency Medicine, Stony Brook School of Medicine.
-I was awarded a Ph.D. in computer science from this very department in 2015, advised by Yejin Choi and co-advised by I. V. Ramakrishnan.
+I am a research assistant professor at the Department of Computer Science, Stony Brook University, and affiliated with the Institute for AI-Driven Discovery and Innovation.
+I held a joint appointment with the Department of Computer Science and the Department of Emergency Medicine, Stony Brook School of Medicine.
+I was awarded a Ph.D. in computer science from Stony Brook University in 2015, advised by Yejin Choi and co-advised by I. V. Ramakrishnan.
 Prior to joining the department as a doctoral student, I worked in a few technology startups in India after receiving a M.Sc. in Computer Science and B.Sc. in Mathematics and Computer Science, both from Chennai Mathematical Institute, India.

 |Computer Science Chair Fellowship, Stony Brook University||2009 – 2010|